How using Pinterest can improve your blog.

 - The easiest way is to create one image to use as a brand template, then copy from that image each time you begin a new image

 Make sure your old posts are worth pinning and sharing and worthy of a new pinnable image.
-It is okay to edit past posts and make them better or, if the post isn’t adding any value to your blog, delete it.
+It is okay to completely rewrite or edit past posts and make them better.
+If the post isn’t adding any value to your blog, delete it.
 Don’t neglect to create a 301 redirect for any post you delete.
 While you’re there check all links and make sure none are broken.

 A lot of new bloggers don’t understand how to use categories and tags.
 You may have a better sense of your blog’s architecture now than you did when you started blogging.